hschneid/xflp/README.md

 This software is released under [MIT License] (https://opensource.org/licenses/MIT)

 ## Change log
+### 0.6.0 - Update to Java 17
+- Changed xflp to Java 17.
+Due to use of records, xflp is not compatible with Java < 17 anymore.

 ### 0.5.2 - Performance upgrade
 - Improved bearing check by storing bearing capacities during container-adding.
   - For big problems the runtime improves by 43%.